Goykhman/Mathematics_of_electoral_college/README.md

-# Mathematics_of_electoral_college
+# Mathematics of electoral college

-Mathematical description of electoral college voting process and its comparison with the popular / majority voting system
+Mathematical description of an electoral college voting system and comparison with the popular / majority voting system.
+See the pdf file.